 At its core, an under-sculpt is what is used to give your figure movement and shape beneath it’s final layer.

-This means that an under-sculpt could go over an armature; But it does not necessarily have to if you figure does not require an armature.
-An under-sculpt will be used to give your figure movement, shape, detail, and proportion that may not otherwise be as easily achieved on the top layer of clay.
+This means that an under-sculpt goes over an armature.
+[It does not necessarily have to if your figure does not require an armature.]
+An under-sculpt will be used to give your figure movement, shape, detail, and proportion that may not otherwise be as easily achieved on a single, top layer of clay.

 Your under-sculpt will show-thru to the exterior layer of clay or design element.
 It is an intentional placement of a feature used to enhance the finished piece.